 Pressure from Above?
 POST notes the idea may have come from the USA Network and FOX, given the WWE’s ratings for RAW and SmackDown hitting the skids.
 According to POST, “Last week, Raw hit its lowest mark in modern history with 1,686,000 viewers while Friday Night SmackDown has recorded its three lowest figures since launching on Fox over the past three weeks.“

 The Wild Card Rule Flops.
 The rule last year allowed Superstars from one roster to show up on another roster but like many ideas and rules in the WWE, things quickly were mired in confusion.
-For some fans, the rule seemed like little more than an excuse for Shane McMahon to show up on both RAW
+For some fans, the rule seemed like little more than an excuse for Shane McMahon to show up on both RAW and SmackDown, boring fans on both shows rather than just one.
+How the WWE intends on modifying the rule so it doesn’t become another disaster remains to be seen.

 The Problem with Crossovers: The problem with having the top stars of RAW and SmackDown jumping back and forth reduces the chances for younger talent to get over unless the WWE gives them wins over veterans.
 However, the WWE has rarely been good at long-term planning and if the networks are prodding the promotion to do something to boost its ratings, you can expect hot-shot booking like this modified wild card rule.